How Do You Produce Professional Product Photography?

 A group of people are sitting around a table with laptops.

-Before you worry about lighting, props, or backgrounds — zoom out.
-Start with a proper product shot plan.
+Before you worry about lighting, props, or backgrounds: zoom out and start with a proper product shot plan.

 This not only saves time on shoot day but makes sure nothing critical is missed.
 Especially if you're shooting multiple items, managing different collections, or working to a brand rollout timeline.